ElektraInitiative/libelektra/doc/decisions/header_include.md

 The rules for including headers are:

-- To include a private non-installed header (i.e. a file that is only available in the source repo) use:
+- To include a private non-installed header (i.e., a file that is only available in the source repo) use:
   ```c
   #include "./header.h"
   // or